 Be patient… It is best not to disturb your eggs during the first few days as this is the most delicate stage of their growth.
 After 6 or 7 days you should be ready to ‘candle’ them.

 Again, be patient!
 Your eggs should hatch within 24 hours of one another.
 The difference in time between them can be caused by the differences in storage time and having slightly different incubation conditions in different parts of the incubator.

 It is important not to take the lid off your incubator as you will affect the humidity that has built up inside.
 The early birds that have hatched should stay inside the incubator as they need to dry out fully for several hours before they are moved to your brooder.
 Taking the lid off too early will make it harder for the others to get out of their shells.
 Chicks do not need to eat or drink during the first 24 hours as they have had a sufficient amount of nutrition from their egg yolk – this is why day old chicks can be shipped around the country.

 Once the first few hatchlings have dried out and the hatch is well under way (I often leave mine overnight), you can move them out of your incubator to your brooder.
 You are now ready to raise them but don’t forget to clean and sterilise your incubator after the hatch before too much of the mess gets dried on!

-The following clip was taken at double normal speed and shows you the last 6 minutes of a hatch (the eggs are Copper Black Marans eggs) using an Rcom King Suro incubator.
+The video clip above was taken at double normal speed and shows you the last 6 minutes of a hatch (the eggs are Copper Black Marans eggs) using an Rcom King Suro incubator.
 These have an exceptionally good viewing window as you can see from this film.